 “Behold what manner of love the Father has bestowed on us, that we should be called children of God!
 Therefore the world does not know us, because it did not know Him.
 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is” (1 John 3:1, 2).

-Justification continues to Sanctification
+Justification Leads to Sanctification

-Then, the Lord grants a fresh, new beginning to the sinner.
+The Lord grants a fresh, new beginning to the sinner.
 In that sense, He has done everything possible for the sinner’s full reconciliation.
 This knowledge by faith motivates the sinner with resolve to meet life’s trials.
 For he knows that the sinless character of Christ, which has been granted to him in justification, may from now on be given to him in sanctification.

 In His service,